lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-28-Cambridge_LCF.md

 Edinburgh LCF was surprisingly spartan.
 As mentioned, the only logical connectives it supported were $\forall$, $\land$ and $\to$, but tactics were provided for $\forall$ alone.
 Looking again at the Edinburgh LCF manual, I see that the first proof (on page 63), corresponding to the diagram shown above, did not use tactics at all but was a purely forward proof using the axioms and inference rules of PPLAMBDA.
+The theorem was obtained by repeatedly applying inference rules (functions mapping theorems to theorems) to axioms, at the ML level.

 The process of doing a **tactic** proof was simply to bind your formula to an ML identifier, and using what few tactics there were, bind the subgoal list to another identifier and the validation function (necessary to deliver the final conclusion as a theorem) to a third.
 Then repeat this process for each of the subgoals.